 On an annual basis, our Board reviews the performance of our President and CEO, who in turn reviews the performance of each of our other executive officers and then presents the recommended compensation adjustments and awards to the Committee.
 The Committee has the discretion to modify or reject any recommended adjustment or award to these executive officers.
-The compensation of our President and CEO is determined solely by the Committee, using market data provided by the Committee's independent compensation consultant and meeting in executive session without her present.
+The compensation of our President and CEO is determined solely by the Committee, with reference to market data provided by the Committee's independent compensation consultant and, in some cases, after general discussion with the independent members of the Board, meeting in executive session without her present.